-Google’s John Mueller answered a question in a Google Office Hours Hangout about a Search Console but where URLs were listed as excluded but when the URL is examined the web page was listed as indexed.
+Google’s John Mueller answered a question in a Google Office Hours Hangout about a Search Console bug.
+URLs were listed as excluded but when the URL is examined the web page was listed as indexed.

 Google’s John Mueller said that he’s seen reports of this anomaly and that he had an idea of what it might be.